Online Church Trends: Bad News, Good News, and Where We're Headed

 Apparently, something is not only something different about an online church experience compared to in-person, but there is also something less, something missing.
 Barna’s own observation is that “viewing, attending, and engaging are not the same, and a more holistic strategy for digital or hybrid ministry is needed for the long term.”

-An immediate and somewhat obvious conclusion is that livestreaming is missing people; there is a lack of sense of community.
+Trends in the church today give us an immediate and somewhat obvious conclusion; live streaming is missing people; there is a lack of sense of community.
 When you attend church online, it is hard to tell who else is also attending, unless they speak up in the chat pane.
 And, even then, it is awkward to carry on a simple, private greeting that is broadcast to the entire online audience.

 For some, part of church includes seeing who else is there, and being seen.
 For others, just the chance to make eye contact and say a brief hello over coffee is an essential aspect of community.
 An online facsimile of the passing of the peace, a private conversation over coffee, or a chance to pray quietly together with someone may make the difference between watching and attending.
 Some of us are missing the physical nature of the sacraments, and the fullness of the sound of a congregation in full throated song.